 Our personal favorite in the sub-$70 territory is the Antec Three Hundred which runs about $60.
 It features washable air filters, a 120mm rear exhaust fan and a 140mm top fan - plenty of wind to keep your gaming equipment cool.

 You won’t find many monitors that can best the Asus VH236H in this price range.
 However, considering we make a big jump in our luxury build to a 30-inch model, we have some additional recommendations that fall right in the middle.
 The 22" Dell 2209WA is a widely regarded monitor thanks to its E-IPS panel.
 Unfortunately this monitor is very hard to find at $400.
-Other worthy 24" alternatives in the ~$400-500 price range are the Dell 2408WFP, BenQ G2400WD, and Samsung T240HD.

 Either way, we’ve just decided to allot $60 to the keyboard and mouse, knowing that you’ll find something at that price or lower.